 China began to construct its navigation system named after the Chinese term for the Big Dipper Constellation back in the 1990s.
 At present all the first generation BDS-1 satellites have ended operation and the second and third-generation satellites have been sent into space.

-“This system is also an infrastructure that provides long-term stable service, in the coming 10, 20, 30 years of operation they will need to be upgraded or replaced with new generations of products, this will still be up to us to develop and make everything of our own, only by doing so we can ensure the security of our country and help the development of the whole society”, Xie Jun, Deputy chief designer while talking to media.
+“This system is also an infrastructure that provides long-term stable service. in the coming 10, 20, 30 years of operation.
+They will need to be upgraded or replaced with new generations of products.
+This will still be up to us to develop and make everything of our own.
+0nly by doing so we can ensure the security of our country and help the development of the whole society.
+Xie Jun, Deputy chief designer while talking to media.

 Chinas space program has developed rapidly over the past two decades.
 As the government devotes major resources toward developing high-tech capabilities.
 And even dominating the fields such as 5G data processing.
 The first version of Beidou was decommissioned in 2012.
 Future calls for a smarter more accessible.
 And more integrated system with Beidou at its core and to come online by 2035.

 This new complete current system, known as BDS-3 consists of 30 satellites.
 And began providing navigation services in 2018.
 To the countries taking part in China’s belt and road initiative along with others.
 Xinhua news agency reported.
 It largely depends on lower earth orbit satellites but also operates 6 geosynchronous orbit satellites.